 Youth Tractor & Machinery Safety Certification

-UW-Extension of Walworth, Racine and Kenosha Counties.
-UW-Extension developed the program to allow families to be in compliance with Wisconsin Act 455, Section 10 which creates section 346.925 of the state statutes (see below).
+UW-Extension of Walworth, Racine, and Kenosha Counties.
+UW-Extension developed the program to allow families to be in compliance with Wisconsin Act 455, Section 10, which creates section 346.925 of the state statutes.

-After April 30, 1996 no person may direct or permit a child under the age of 16 years to operate a farm tractor or self-propelled implement of husbandry on the highway unless the child has been certified as successfully completing a tractor and machinery operation safety training course that is equivalent to the requirements other than age, specified under 29 CFR part 570.70 to 570.72.
+- No person may direct or permit a child under the age of 16 years to operate a farm tractor or self-propelled implement of husbandry on the highway unless the child has been certified under s.
+36.25 (32) (a) 2. as successfully completing a tractor and machinery operation safety training course that is equivalent to the requirements, other than age, specified under 29 CFR part 570.70 to 570.72.